-PaaS or Platform-as-a-Service is one of the three categories of cloud computing.
-In this particular model, software and hardware tools will come from a third-party provider.
+PaaS, or Platform-as-a-Service, is one of the three categories of cloud computing.
+In this particular model, software tools and services will come from a third-party provider.
 These tools are usually those that are commonly needed and used for application development.
-When you employ or hire the services of a PaaS provider, it means that your software and hardware will be hosted using the provider’s infrastructure.
-Because of this, you will no longer need to install an in-house software and hardware before you could run or develop a new application.

 What is the difference between PaaS, IaaS, and SaaS?

 As mentioned, cloud computing has three categories – PaaS, IaaS, and SaaS.
 Each category serves a specific purpose, although if you haven’t fully encountered these terms yet, you may find them confusing and hard to differentiate from one another.

 IaaS or Infrastructure-as-a-Service is the provisioning and consumption of hardware IT resource as a service.
 Typically these include networking hardware, storage, and servers in the most simple case.
 Typically we see rich IaaS services coming to market across load balancing, storage resiliency, detailed billing, log access, monitoring, and security.

 Software-as-a-Service or SaaS, on the other hand, is the provisioning of software applications over the internet.
 SaaS applications deliver fully hosted applications to the end user without the requirement to install any software or infrastructure, on-premise, IaaS or PaaS based.In this cloud computing category, all software and infrastructure required to deliver the application is owned and managed by the SaaS provider.
 Customers typically own the data in a SaaS environment – yet data ingress/egress is typically via SaaS specific API calls.